AdobeDocs/experience-cloud.en/help/experience-rollouts/home.md

 **Coordinate across applications.** Feature groups let you manage multiple feature flags together, sharing a common rollout audience across applications.

+**Export your data.** Export Flags data to your preferred reporting environment for analysis and measurement alongside your other Adobe data.

-## Onboard your first feature
+## Onboard your first flag

-Getting value from Experience Rollouts starts with three steps:
+Getting value from Flags starts with three steps:

-1. **Set up your team and application** — [Request access](guides/console/request-access.md) to the console, then [onboard your application](guides/applications/onboard-your-application.md) so Experience Rollouts knows which clients to serve.
+1. **Access Flags through Adobe Target** — Flags is available inside Adobe Target.
+[Request access](guides/console/request-access.md) and open Flags from within the Target interface.

-2. **Create and publish a feature flag** — Follow the [Create your first feature flag](guides/feature-flags/create-your-first-feature-flag.md) guide to define a flag, set your initial audience, and publish it to your environment.
+1. **Create and publish a flag** — Follow the [Create your first feature flag](guides/feature-flags/create-your-first-feature-flag.md) guide to define a flag, set your initial audience, and publish it to your environment.

-3. **Integrate with your application** — Connect your app to the Experience Rollouts API or SDK so it can retrieve and apply feature flags at runtime.
+1. **Integrate with your application** — Connect your app using the AEP Web SDK or AEP Mobile SDK so it can retrieve and apply flags at runtime.
 Start with the [integration steps](guides/integrate/integration-steps.md) for your application type.

 Once your first flag is live, you can refine its audience, configure a gradual rollout, and promote it from saved to full rollout.